-Shepard Freshman Resource Center: FERPA and Access to Information
+Shepard Academic Resource Center: FERPA and Access to Information

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 For more specific information on what is protected under FERPA, please refer to the Registrar's website.

 In our efforts to adhere to FERPA guidelines, University of Portland administrators will not release certain information to parents without the submission of authorization forms from students.
 The University maintains several such forms for different types of information; they include: